 There are great selections of mugs everywhere

 Great mugs are everywhere and everyone has their own likes when it comes to mugs.
-You probably have your favorite ones, ones that get used at mealtime and ones for the company.
+You probably have your favourite ones, ones that get used at mealtime and ones for the company.

-You will find mugs, teacups with matching plates, bowls and platters at department stores, Kitchen supply stores, warehouse-style stores, speciality stores, online has many places and even most food stores now carry very nice ones that get often refreshed and seasonally.
+You will find mugs, teacups with matching plates, bowls and platters at department stores, Kitchen supply stores, warehouse-style stores, specialty stores, online has many places and even most food stores now carry very nice ones that get often refreshed and seasonally.
+Check out this article to read about how to find vintage teacups and mugs.

 If you want to replace your current set you can always ask your family and friends to get it for you for a special occasion.
 And of course, recycle the old set to a family member, friend or the many thrift stores there are.